ethereum/ethereum-org-website/src/content/zero-knowledge-proofs/index.md

 The above describes the structure of an ‘interactive zero-knowledge proof’.
 Early zero-knowledge protocols used interactive proving, where verifying the validity of a statement required back-and-forth communication between provers and verifiers.

-A good example that illustrates how interactive proofs work is Jean-Jacques Quisquater’s famous [Ali Baba cave story](https://en.wikipedia.org/wiki/Zero-knowledge_proof#The_Ali_Baba_cave).
-In the story, Peggy (the prover) wants to prove to Victor (the verifier) that she knows the secret phrase to open a magic door without revealing the phrase.
+A good example that illustrates how interactive proofs work is Jean-Jacques Quisquater’s [Ali Baba cave story](https://en.wikipedia.org/wiki/Zero-knowledge_proof#The_Ali_Baba_cave), where Peggy (the prover) wants to prove to Victor (the verifier) that she knows the secret phrase to open a magic door without revealing the phrase.

 ### Non-interactive zero-knowledge proofs {#non-interactive-zero-knowledge-proofs}

 While revolutionary, interactive proving had limited usefulness since it required the two parties to be available and interact repeatedly.
 Even if a verifier was convinced of a prover’s honesty, the proof would be unavailable for independent verification (computing a new proof required a new set of messages between the prover and verifier).

-To solve this problem, Manuel Blum, Paul Feldman, and Silvio Micali suggested the first [non-interactive zero-knowledge proofs](https://dl.acm.org/doi/10.1145/62212.62222) where the prover and verifier have a shared key.
+To solve this problem, Blum, Feldman, and Micali suggested the first [non-interactive zero-knowledge proofs](https://dl.acm.org/doi/10.1145/62212.62222) where the prover and verifier have a shared key.
 This allows the prover to demonstrate their knowledge of some information (i.e., witness) without providing the information itself.

 Unlike interactive proofs, noninteractive proofs required only one round of communication between participants (prover and verifier).
 The prover passes the secret information to a special algorithm to compute a zero-knowledge proof.
 This proof is sent to the verifier, who checks that the prover knows the secret information using another algorithm.